keishihara/policy-gradients-pytorch/README.md

 - [CartPole-v1](https://gymnasium.farama.org/environments/classic_control/cart_pole/)
 - [PongNoFrameskip-v4](https://ale.farama.org/environments/pong/)

-If you'd like to try other Gym environments, you'll need to define the corresponding hyperprameters in `hparams/` and adjust the scripts to handle the new observation and action spaces, and the network architecture.
+If you'd like to try other Gym environments, you'll need to define the corresponding hyperparameters in `hparams/` and adjust the scripts to handle the new observation and action spaces, and the network architecture.

 ## Getting Started

-This code is developed and tested with Python 3.11 and CUDA 12.1, which is assumed to be installed in advance.
-Follow steps below to install this package.
+The code is developed and tested with Python 3.11 and CUDA 12.1.
+Make sure you have them installed, and then follow the steps below to setup.

 ```bash
 git clone https://github.com/keishihara/policy-gradients-pytorch.git